 |3:00pm - 4:00pm||Session 8||Introduction to MOHS surgery

 Case studies / Conclusion

 Dr Tony Dicker

-- Online pre-workshop activity (to be completed in your own time prior to the workshop component).
+- Online pre-course activity (to be completed in your own time prior to the program component).

 - All materials including surgical instruments and consumables for practical sessions.

 - Post-course online assessment (to be completed in your own time within three months of attending the program).

 - Post-course support in monthly webinars with the opportunity to discuss cases with course presenters.

 Upon successful completion of the course requirements, course participants will receive the Professional Certificate of Skin Cancer Surgery.
 The Sunday component of this course has been approved for the Training Grant for Rural and Remote Procedural GPs Program (Procedural Grant Program).

 recognisedby Royal New Zealand College of General Practitioners (RNZCGP).